truemail-rb/truemail/README.md

 ##### SMTP fail fast enabled

-Truemail can use fail fast behaviour for SMTP validation layer.
+Truemail can use fail fast behavior for SMTP validation layer.
 When `smtp_fail_fast = true` it means that `truemail` ends smtp validation session after first attempt on the first mx server in any fail cases (network connection/timeout error, smtp validation error).
 This feature helps to reduce total time of SMTP validation session up to 1 second.

 ```ruby
 require 'truemail'